Your Key to Greater Business Success.

 And with over 25 places listed above that humor

-improves and optimizes outcomes that's a lot of places where you can improve results and enhance your success.
+improves and optimizes outcomes that is a lot of places where you can improve results and enhance your success.

 Which leaves us with the question?